johnsenaakoto/MixerProject/README.md

 ## Overview
 ### Description
-**Mixer** is an android app that allows users to view the latest cocktails and recipes to the drinks.
-Users can create a favorites drink list.
-API to use: https://www.thecocktaildb.com/api.php
+**mixer** is an android app that allows users to view the latest cocktails and their recipes.
+Users can see and refresh a random list of 25 cocktails, add a cocktail they like to their favorites list, and search for various cocktail recipes by ingredients.
+The app uses the cocktail database api: https://www.thecocktaildb.com/api.php.
 Contributer: **John Sena Akoto**, **Karl Devlin**

 ### App Evaluation